-I’ve had a passion to know more about people’s stories through place and time for as long as I can remember.
-As Archaeology Southwest’s Content & Communications Director and editor of Archaeology Southwest Magazine, I’m here to listen, learn, clarify, amplify, and advocate.
-Together, I hope we come to better understand and help protect and celebrate the rich evidence of people’s lives in and across this Sonoran Desert landscape I am privileged to live and work in.
+I’ve been compelled to understand more about people’s stories across place and time for as long as I can remember.
+As Archaeology Southwest’s Content & Communications Director, and as editor of Archaeology Southwest Magazine, I’m here to listen, learn, clarify, amplify, and advocate.
+Together, I hope we come to better understand—and help protect and celebrate—the rich evidence and continuance of people’s lives in and across this Sonoran Desert landscape where I am privileged to live and work.

 I received a B.A. in Near Eastern Languages and Civilizations from the University of Chicago (1993) and an M.A. in Anthropology from the University of Arizona (1998).
-I undertook formal training in copy editing with Al Schroder of the University of Arizona Press.
-My mentors are Tobi Lopez Taylor and Emilee Mead.
+I served on field teams in Turkey, Syria, and Crete.
+I worked alongside my friend, mentor, and other dad Arthur Vokes in the archaeological repository of the Arizona State Museum for more than a decade.
+Along the way, I also undertook formal training in copy editing with Al Schroder of the University of Arizona Press.
+My other dear mentors are the editors and writers Tobi Lopez Taylor and Emilee Mead.

 On any given weekend, I may be found in my comfy chair, listening to AM oldies radio, with my nose in a book and a glass of red wine in my hand.